scipy-conference/scipy_proceedings/papers/lauer_bare_gaertig/lauer_bare_gaertig.rst

 2. Does eccentricity :math:`\varepsilon = b/\delta` change this dependency and, if so, how exactly?

 Furthermore, the velocities and forces obtained by solving the Stokes equation (i.e. the linear part of the Navier-Stokes equation) with *SymPy* are compared to corresponding numerical solutions of the complete Navier-Stokes system, obtained from the commercially available Finite Volume tool ANSYS-CFX.
-Finally this article concludes with a note on the eccentric annular Poiseuille-flow (that is a flow due to a pressure drop) and finishes with a comment on comnbined Couette-Poiseuille-flow velocities and forces.
+Finally this article concludes with a note on the eccentric annular Poiseuille flow (that is a flow due to a pressure drop) and finishes with a comment on comnbined Couette-Poiseuille flow velocities and forces.

 Material and methods